-We’re growing extremely quickly and we’re excited to speak with you.
-Before we connect though, we thought you may want to know a bit more about us, our mission, our culture, our philosophies, and our team.
+We’re growing extremely quickly, and we’re excited to speak with you.
+Before we connect, you might want to know a bit more about us, our mission, our culture, our philosophies, and our team.

 We’re a long way from achieving this :-).
 That’s why we need your help!
-Today we have more than 2 million students in 190+ countries learning everything from programming to design to photography to cake decorating and more.
+Today we have more than 6 million students in 190+ countries and 80+ languages learning everything from programming to design to photography to cake decorating and more.

-That’s awesome, but we’re just getting started.
-We didn’t launch Udemy to help 2 million people.
-We launched it to help hundreds of millions of people in all corners of the world.
+That’s amazing, but we’re just getting started.
+We didn’t launch Udemy to help 6 million people.
+We launched Udemy to help hundreds of millions of people in all corners of the world.

-We’re a small team and we have hopes of building a truly great culture.
-We know we’re only at the beginning, but we try to live it in the way we work and find people who embody it.
+We’re a small but growing team with hopes of building a truly great culture.
+We know we’re only at the beginning, but we try to live our values in the way we work and find people who share our ideals.

 It all starts with the phrase –> LET’S GO!

-Let’s go help 100,000,000 people learn anything they can imagine.
-Lets go get 100,000 instructors to share their knowledge with the world.
+Let’s go help 100 million people learn anything they can imagine.
+Let’s go get 100,000 instructors to share their knowledge with the world.
 Let’s go get 10,000 organizations to change the way their employees learn.
-Let’s go make it so that one day, anyone can truly learn anything, online.
+Let’s go make it so that one day, anyone can truly learn anything.

 Get Stuff Done